-In some instances, the vaginal thrush infection can be present and cause no symptoms at all.
-In most cases however symptoms are experienced and can include any or all of the following:
+Sometimes the vaginal thrush infection can be present and cause no symptoms at all.
+In most cases, however, if you do get symptoms they can include any or all of the following:

 - Vulval itching that can be mild or severe

 - A white, yeasty smelling discharge (that looks like cottage cheese)